 Chosen by OPERA NEWS as one of twenty-five artists poised to break out and become a major force in the coming decade, Canadian baritone Joshua Hopkins has been hailed as “…an outstanding young baritone with a virile, vigorous yet velvety sound and an immediately evident dramatic authority.”

-In the 2012-13 season, operatic performances include Lord Guglielmo Cecil in a return to the Metropolitan Opera in a new production by Sir David McVicar of Donizetti’s Maria Stuarda conducted by Maurizio Benini, Count Almaviva in Mozart’s Le nozze di Figaro in the Glyndebourne Opera Festival’s revival of the 2012 Michael Grandage production conducted by Jérémie Rhorer, Marcello in La bohème with Opera Lyra Ottawa and in a new production with the Houston Grand Opera directed by John Caird and conducted by Evan Rogister, and Papageno in The Magic Flute with Vancouver Opera.
-On the concert stage Mr. Hopkins performs Brahms’ Ein deutsches Requiem with Hans Graf and the Houston Symphony and with Jean-Marie Zeitouni and the Columbus Symphony Orchestra.
-In a recital program presented by Early Music Vancouver, Mr. Hopkins will be joined by Michael Jarvis on a magnificent, recently restored 19th-century grand piano, for a programme that includes works by Beethoven, Schubert, Schumann & Mendelssohn.
-Future seasons will see the baritone’s return to the Metropolitan Opera, Canadian Opera Company, Houston Grand Opera, Glyndebourne Festival and debuts with Frankfurt Opera and Washington National Opera.
+The 2012-13 season included performances at the Metropolitan Opera in a new production by Sir David McVicar of Donizetti’s Maria Stuarda conducted by Maurizio Benini, La bohème with Opera Lyra Ottawa and in a new production with the Houston Grand Opera directed by John Caird and conducted by Evan Rogister, and Papageno in The Magic Flute with Vancouver Opera.
+On the concert stage Mr. Hopkins sang Brahms’ Ein deutsches Requiem with Hans Graf and the Houston Symphony and with Mr. Zeitouni and the Columbus Symphony Orchestra.
+In a recital program presented by Early Music Vancouver, Mr. Hopkins was joined by Michael Jarvis on a magnificent, recently restored 19th-century grand piano, for a program that included works by Beethoven, Schubert, Schumann & Mendelssohn.

 Also a force on the competition stage, Joshua Hopkins has won numerous awards and distinctions.
 He was the winner of both the Verbier Festival Academy’s 2008 Prix d’Honneur and the Borletti-Buitoni Trust Award in 2006, and a prizewinner at the prestigious ARD Musikwettbewerb of 2006 and at the 2005 Plácido Domingo Operalia Competition held in Madrid.
 In 2002, José Carreras presented him with the first place prize in the Julián Gayarre International Singing Competition.
 The artist was also the recipient of prizes from the George London Foundation and the Jacqueline Desmarais Foundation, and won the Sylva Gelber Foundation Award from the Canada Council for the Arts.